 IBIS-ISS ignores differences between upper and lower case in input statements, except in quoted filenames.

-To continue a statement across multiple lines, the plus (+) sign shall be used as the first non-blank character in the continuation line.
-The + sign shall be used in addition to a delimiter and never to split up the character sequences between delimiters.

-Quoted strings with extended length (such as file names including paths and expressions) may span multiple lines using a double backslash ( \\ ) sequence , where the double backslash precedes the line-termination sequence.
-Note that the double backslash ( \\ ) sequence may be preceded by whitespace when used within a quoted string.
-Individual arguments may be split across lines using a double backslash, but any leading whitespace will be concatenated.
-See 4.11Line Continuations for details and an example.

 The following characters are reserved for special use and shall not be used as part of any parameter or node name:

-( ) = " '
+( ) = " ' .

 "Directional" or matched quotation marks, as represented by ISO 8859-1 (extended ASCII) characters 0x145d, 0x146d, 0x147d and 0x148d, are prohibited in IBIS-ISS files.